 Step 2 – Grooming

-Armed with the information obtained in Step 1, the scammer moves on to Step 2- the Grooming phase.
-During this step, the scammer uses spear-phishing, phone calls or other social engineering tactics to target employees with access to company finances.
-The grooming process often takes several days of back and forth communication in order to build up trust.
-During this phase, the scammer may impersonate the CEO or another company executive and use his or her authority to pressure the employee to act quickly.
+Armed with the information obtained in Step 1, the scammer moves on to the grooming phase.
+During this step, the scammer uses spear-phishing, phone calls, or other social engineering tactics to build rapport with employees who have access to company finances.
+The grooming process often takes several days of back-and-forth communication in order to build up trust.
+The scammer may impersonate the CEO or another executive and use his or her authority to pressure the employee to act quickly.

 Step 3 – Exchange of Information